matias-gonz/mag-analyst/README.md

 MagAnalyst currently uses the following third-party libraries:
 * [minimize](https://www.mathworks.com/matlabcentral/fileexchange/24298-minimize) to find the constrained minimum of the objective function starting at the user’s initial estimates.
+* [interparc](https://in.mathworks.com/matlabcentral/fileexchange/34874-interparc) to calculate a set of equally spaced points from an original curve with unevenly spaced points.

 ## Explanation document